Pipi 9 (2023-

 • Embedded databases

-• All human languages (269-3) and writing scripts (Unicode) can now be used by UI.
+• UI can now use all human languages (269-3) and writing scripts (Unicode).

 No comments: